isomerpages/ogp/_about-us/design/toby.md

 pastProducts: []
 accomplishments:
   - Led design and research efforts as the sole designer on fynder, significantly reducing the time spent on loan processes from a few days to just a few minutes.
-  - Stepped up to train my facilitation muscles: Organized and facilitated the FinScam Vertical’s All Hands retrospective and a co-creation workshop.
+  - Organized and facilitated the FinScam Vertical’s All Hands retrospective and a co-creation workshop.
   - Optimized and revamped RedeemSG's landing page, resulting in a significant increase in page views from 1.39k to 15.50k.
 quote: ""
 linkedinId: "tobygail"